 - Distraction: you could suggest your child does something else that they enjoy, like reading a book or playing basketball.
 Even short distractions from worries can be good.

-- A worry box: your child writes down or draws worries and puts them in the box.
+- A worry box: you could encourage your child to write down or draw their worries and then put them in the box.
 This helps your child to put their worries aside instead of dwelling on them.

 - A calm place: this could be a space inside or outside where your child can do activities that distract them from worries.

 When your child with OCD is learning to manage their anxiety, they’ll start small.
-For example, instead of turning the light on four times, they might turn it on only three times.
-So try to be patient with your child’s progress.
+For example, instead of turning the light on 4 times, they might turn it on only 3 times.
+Try to be patient with your child’s progress and praise them for being brave and trying.
 Avoid criticising or getting frustrated with your child if they’re still doing their rituals.

 Causes of OCD

-And in some rare instances, children develop OCD symptoms after a streptococcal infection (a bacteria that can cause throat infections).
+And in some rare instances, children develop OCD symptoms after a streptococcal infection or the infection makes OCD symptoms more severe.

 If your child develops OCD, it isn’t your child’s fault, and it isn’t your fault.